 Retina Display

-One of the most significant upgrades in the iPad 3rd Gen is the introduction of the Retina Display.
-The 9.7-inch screen boasts a resolution of 2048 x 1536 pixels, resulting in a pixel density of 264 pixels per inch (PPI).
-This high resolution provides exceptionally sharp text, vibrant colors, and detailed images, making it ideal for reading, gaming, and multimedia consumption.
+One major upgrade in the iPad 3rd Gen is the arrival of the Retina Display.
+The 9.7-inch screen offers a resolution of 2048 x 1536 pixels, giving it a pixel density of 264 PPI (pixels per inch).
+Such a resolution presents the sharpest rendering of texts, color vibrancy, and detailed images that are good for reading, gaming, and multimedia.

 Color Accuracy and Brightness